junayet4o12/blog-vortex/README.md

 + __Visitors can view all blogs without logging in.__
 + __The user interface is designed for an attractive and responsive experience.__
 ### 3. User Authentication:
  __User registration and login are secure with Firebase.
-Logged-in users can create, + edit, and comment on blogs.__
+Logged-in users can create, + 'edit his own blog', and comment on blogs.
+But Cannot comment on own Blog.__

 ### 4. Blog Interactions:
 __Users can explore and comment on other users' blogs, maintaining quality discussions by not commenting on their own.__